freenas/freenas-docs/userguide/storage.rst

 There are two *user keys* that can be used to unlock the master key and then decrypt the disks.
 In %brand%, these user keys are named the **encryption key** and the **recovery key**.
 Because data cannot be read without first providing a key, encrypted disks containing sensitive data can be safely removed, reused, or discarded without secure wiping or physical destruction of the media.

-When discarding disks that still contain encrypted sensitive data, the encryption and recovery keys must also be destroyed or securely deleted.
-If these keys are not destroyed, they must be stored securely and kept physically separate from the discarded disks.
-If the encryption key is present on or with the discarded disks, or can be obtained by the same person who gains access to the disks, the data will be vulnerable to decryption.
+When discarding disks that still contain encrypted sensitive data, the encryption and recovery keys should also be destroyed or securely deleted.
+Keys that are not destroyed must be stored securely and kept physically separate from the discarded disks.
+Data is vulnerable to decryption when the encryption key is present with the discarded disks or can be obtained by the same person who gains access to the disks.

 This encryption method is **not** designed to protect against unauthorized access when the pool is already unlocked.
 Before sensitive data is stored on the system, ensure that only authorized users have access to the |web-ui| and that permissions with appropriate restrictions are set on shares.

-%brand% encryption differs from the encryption used in Oracle's proprietary version of ZFS.
-To convert between these formats, both pools must be unlocked, and the data copied between them.

 Here are some important points about %brand% behavior to remember when creating or using an encrypted pool: